pkp/docker-ojs/README.md

 You can add your own volumes.
-For instance, make sense for a plugin developer or a themer to create a volume with his/her work, to keep a persistent copy in the host of the new plugin or theme.
+For instance, make sense for a plugin developer or a themer to create a volume with his/her work, to keep a persistent copy in the host of the new plugin or theme (see plugins mapping in former table).

 An alternative way of working for developers is working with his/her own local Dockerfile that will be build to pull the plugin for his/her own repository...